 Secure the bag

 Perhaps the most important wintertime addition to your regular-season equipment is a solid cold weather sleeping bag.
 If you’re going to brave the elements in freezing temperatures, you’re going to want a sleeping bag that’s up for the job.
 Make sure that you take a sleeping bag that is rated for your destination’s temperature or colder—those little numbers are there for a reason.
 We promise your warm toes will thank you later.
+Additionally, the right inflating car camping air mattress is a key player in any car bed set up.

-There’s no raining on this parade
+No raining on this parade

 Produce bags are at the top of our packing list.
 Turns out those little bags from the grocery store are good for more than just tomatoes.
 They’re lightweight, water-resistant, and take up nearly no space when packing.
 Be sure to REUSE the ones you’ve got floating around your kitchen to keep Mother Nature happy.
 Plastic bags are also a godsend if you’re heading out during the rainy season.
 We like to use them to line our backpack to ensure that moisture doesn’t seep in when we’re out in the rain.
 If the situation calls for the big guns, we advise you to take some industrial 60-gallon trash bags to shelter larger items from wind or rain.